kipkurui/Programming4Biologists/README.md

 5. Time permitting, we can introduce R programming basics using [R 4 Data Science materials](https://r4ds.had.co.nz/)

 ### Projects
 During this course, you will work on a python programming project, in which you will get to utilize the newfound skills, and learn even more by doing.
-I will use GitHub classroom for this part since the students will be required to submit their work via GitHub.
+I will use GitHub classroom for this part since you will be required to submit your work via GitHub.

 ### Assignments
-The notebooks are infused with programming exercises on genomic data.
+The notebooks are infused with programming exercises on genomic data parsing and analysis.

 ### Teaching approach

 We will use a lot of live coding in class, and very few lectures.
 I will, however, provide some reference text for a deeper grasp of the programming concepts.
 My focus will be to teach the thinking behind computing.
 How to turn a biological problem to a computational problem, and solve it using bash scripting or Python.
 The focus is on thinking.